guanyuye/JOGGER/README.md

 # Run the JOB
 1. Download JOB dataset from https://github.com/gregrahn/join-order-benchmark
 2. Add JOB queries in the Directory: ICDE2022_JOGGER/ICDE_code/agents/queries/crossval_sens/IMDB_data.txt
-3. Run encode_table.py to build the adjacent matrix to reflect the primary-foreign key relationships
+3. Run `encode_table.py` to build the adjacent matrix to reflect the primary-foreign key relationships
 4. Generates the table embedding matrix according to the adjacent matrix by the deepwalk package of Python
-5. Run the train_JOGGER_main.py to optimize the model
+5. Run `train_JOGGER_main.py` to optimize the model